SKKUAutoLab/ETSS-07-ImageEnhance/src/mon_extra/vision/ultralytics/docs/en/guides/workouts-monitoring.md

 You can watch a [YouTube video demonstration](https://www.youtube.com/watch?v=LGGxqLZtvuw) to see these benefits in action.

-### How accurate is Ultralytics YOLOv8 in detecting and tracking exercises?
+### How accurate is Ultralytics YOLO11 in detecting and tracking exercises?

-Ultralytics YOLOv8 is highly accurate in detecting and tracking exercises due to its state-of-the-art pose estimation capabilities.
+Ultralytics YOLO11 is highly accurate in detecting and tracking exercises due to its state-of-the-art pose estimation capabilities.
 It can accurately track key body landmarks and joints, providing real-time feedback on exercise form and performance metrics.
-The model's pretrained weights and robust architecture ensure high precision and reliability.
+The model's pretrained weights and robust architecture ensure high [precision](https://www.ultralytics.com/glossary/precision) and reliability.
 For real-world examples, check out the [real-world applications](#real-world-applications) section in the documentation, which showcases pushups and pullups counting.

-### Can I use Ultralytics YOLOv8 for custom workout routines?
+### Can I use Ultralytics YOLO11 for custom workout routines?

-Yes, Ultralytics YOLOv8 can be adapted for custom workout routines.
+Yes, Ultralytics YOLO11 can be adapted for custom workout routines.
 The `AIGym` class supports different pose types such as "pushup", "pullup", and "abworkout."
 You can specify keypoints and angles to detect specific exercises.
 Here is an example setup:

 ```python
 from ultralytics import solutions